hero-image

 The Ph.D. in Clinical Investigation (PCI) is offered for Ph.D. students enrolled in Einstein’s graduate division and for M.D./Ph.D. students in Einstein’s Medical Scientist Training Program (MSTP).
 The Montefiore Einstein PCI concentration track can prepare you to conduct research that will improve the health and welfare of society using clinical and translational research methodology.

 The Certificate Program in Bioethics and the Medical Humanities, ongoing for more than twenty years, trains a range of professionals, including doctors, lawyers, nurses, writers, social workers, law and medical students and recent college graduates in a year-long introductory bioethics course.
 The MBE is a collaboration between Einstein and Cardozo Law, and is one of very few bioethics programs sponsored jointly by a medical school and a law school.
 The MBE can be completed in one calendar year full time or over several years part-time.
 The focus is on practical work in bioethics, including bioethics consultation and mediation, and the ethical analysis of research.
-Mindful of our home in New York City, we address the challenges that affect a racially and ethnically diverse urban population.
+Mindful of our home in New York City.

 Division Contact